 Pindar reminds us that the happiness that the games provide is not absolute.
 Mortal blessings are fragile to the vicissitudes of fortune.
-It is important to enjoy the present while life is good, but the wise man is he who is always aware of the transitoriness of his happiness, the man who takes each day as it comes.
+It is important to enjoy the present while life is good, but the wise man is he who is always aware of the transitoriness of his happiness, and takes each day as it comes.

 Others are great in other ways but the greatest